matthewdmdolan/world-bank-economic-indicators-db/README.md

 20. External Debt
 21. Trade

-Despite the multitude of topics, only economy and growth statistics have been pulled for the time being due to some upcoming time-series analysis of financial data at work.
-As a result, I wanted a robust, accessible dataset to trial some of the more obscure r packages on.
+However, despite the multitude of topics, only economy and growth indicators have been extracted.

+# Development

 Consequently, I decided to build a simple data model using the economy and growth metrics.
 Following the API calls, the data was then  normalised to tables in SQLite with a values fact table, alongside country, income level, an indicators info and also a source table for all the different government sources to provide context.